JoachimRay/Zipper/README.md

 **Example Screenshot**

 Below is an example screenshot of the app's UI.
-To display the screenshot in the README, place an image named `screenshot.png` in the `assets` folder (created in the repository root).

 ![Zipper UI screenshot](assets/screenshot.png)